FORMATIVE EXPERIENCES, CRITICAL JUNCTURES, DECISIVE LEADERSHIP

 In 1975, the Revolutionary Communist Party, USA (RCP, USA) was formed.
 At its founding congress, BA was elected chairman of its leading body, the Party’s Central Committee.
 He has continued to hold this position to this day.

-Avakian’s role as a revolutionary leader did not go unnoticed by the powers-that-be.
-In the early 1970s a top FBI official noted to subordinates that “This is the kind of extremist I want to go after HARD and with innovation.”
-In fact, FBI surveillance files from 1975 detail, minute-by-minute, the movements of Avakian and his associates, and include drawings of his residence.
+Avakian’s role as a revolutionary leader did not go unnoticed by the powers that be.
+In the early 1970s, a top FBI official noted to subordinates that “This is the kind of extremist I want to go after HARD and with innovation.”
+In fact, FBI surveillance files from 1975 detail, minute by minute, the movements of Avakian and his associates, and include drawings of his residence.

 RESTORATION OF CAPITALISM IN CHINA

-In 1976, shortly after the death of Mao, Mao’s closest circle (known as the “Gang of Four”) were arrested and denounced by those in the Chinese Communist Party, headed ultimately by Deng Xiaoping, who were determined to take China down a counter-revolutionary path—the path to capitalism.
+In 1976, shortly after the death of Mao, Mao’s closest circle (known as the “Gang of Four”) were arrested and denounced by those in the Chinese Communist Party, headed ultimately by Deng Xiaoping, who were determined to take China down a counterrevolutionary path—the path to capitalism.
 This was in fact a major crossroads in the international communist movement, posing an historic challenge to revolutionaries around the world who had looked to Mao and socialist China as an inspiration.
 Among communist parties and forces worldwide, there developed profoundly different understandings of what had happened in China.

 Stepping back, BA recognized that this was an important turning point not only for the RCP but for the international communist movement.
 He felt compelled to develop an approach and method to systematically and scientifically study and analyze these critical events in China and their world-historic and worldwide impact and importance—a process that was carried out over the course of a year.